bdeckard92/dupUT/02-Lesson-Plans/19-PWA/README.md

 * Convert an existing web application to a PWA.

-* Add a web manifest to your application.
+* Add a web manifest to their application.

 ## Heads-Up